How to Use AI to Clean and Normalize Messy Data

 Step 1: Trigger and Fetch the Raw Data

 Drop a Trigger node.
 For batch cleanup, use Manual or Schedule.
-For inbound CSV, use Webhook or Email (attachment) and follow with a Connector node on csv / parse to turn the file into JSON rows.
+For an emailed CSV, use a Mailhook trigger, add an Attachment node to fetch the file bytes, then a Connector node on csv / parse to turn the file into JSON rows.
+For a posted CSV, use a Webhook trigger ahead of csv / parse.
 For database cleanup, use mysql / execute-query or mongodb / find-documents scoped to records that look dirty (e.g. WHERE phone NOT REGEXP '^\\+').

 Step 2: Quick Rule-Based Pre-Clean